How to File a CSDE Special Education Complaint in Connecticut

 The CSDE Bureau of Special Education investigates complaints alleging violations of IDEA (the federal Individuals with Disabilities Education Act) and Connecticut General Statutes §10-76a through §10-76q.
 Common violations parents successfully complain about include:

 - Evaluation timeline violations.
 Connecticut's 45-school-day rule under RCSA §10-76d-13 is strict.
-The district must evaluate the student, hold a PPT to determine eligibility, and implement the IEP within 45 school days of receiving a written referral.
-If they missed the deadline, that's a documentable violation.
+Day 1 is the first school day after the district receives a written referral; the clock pauses for ED625 and ED626 consent, with each pause capped at 10 school days.
+Within the timeline, the district must evaluate the student, hold a PPT to determine eligibility, and implement the IEP when appropriate.
+If it missed the deadline, that is a documentable potential violation.

 - Failure to implement IEP services.
 The IEP says 60 minutes of speech therapy per week but your child has been receiving 30 minutes — or none at all — because of staffing shortages.
 Connecticut has designated special education, school psychology, and speech-language pathology as statewide shortage areas for 2024-2026, but shortages don't excuse non-implementation.